 A Good Scrub

-Begin your trailer maintenance routine with a good wipe down of all the dust and debris your trailer has collected since you last took it out.
-A pre-wash treatment will help loosen any stubborn dirt and grime.
-You can then use soap and water or a multi-purpose cleaner to finish the job.
+Clean equipment is always easier to work on, so start your maintenance routine with a bath.
+A pre-wash treatment will help loosen any stubborn dirt and grime before soap and water finishes the job.
 Be sure to include the tires and wheels in your scrub.

 Check the Tires & Wheels